 The Skipper Chrysalis

-The streamlined chrysalis of Skippers are often covered with a white powered power or bloom.
+The streamlined chrysalis of Skippers is often covered with a white powered power or bloom.
 The white powdery substance keeps the chrysalis dry.

 Overwintering: Where Skippers Spend the Winter